 Due to its large number of transistors and high internal clock speeds, the processor is capable of generating large current swings between low and full power states.
 This may cause voltages on power planes to sag below their minimum values if bulk decoupling is not adequate.
 Care must be taken in the board design to ensure that the voltage provided to the processor remains within the specifications listed in Table 2-8.
 Failure to do so can result in timing violations or reduced lifetime of the component.
-For further information and design guidelines, refer to the Voltage Regulator Down (VRD) 10.1 Design Guide For Desktop LGA775 Socket.
+For further information and design guidelines, refer to the Voltage Regulator Down (VRD) 10.1 Design Guide for Desktop LGA775 Socket.
+Contact your Intel representative for further details and documentation.